 1. Marketing: CPC (Cost-per-Click)

-Establishing specific operational metrics and tracking their efficiency creates invaluable results for any marketing campaign.
+Establishing specific operational efficiency metrics and tracking their efficiency creates invaluable results for any marketing campaign.
 Let's see this through an example.

 The CPC (cost-per-click) overview of campaigns is an operational metric that expounds on the standard pricing model in online advertising.
 While comparing different campaigns in the CPC section of the overall strategy, you can easily spot which one had the lowest price and tackle deeper into the details.
-While this marketing KPI is priceless when it comes to advertising, it should be viewed in relation to other important operational indicators.
-Below on the article, you can find a holistic overview of different kinds of KPIs that are used in standard marketing practice.
+While this marketing KPI is priceless regarding advertising, it should be viewed in relation to other important operational indicators.
+Below in the article, you can find a holistic overview of different kinds of KPIs that are used in standard marketing practice.